 For example, Dave flew Austin to London-Gatwick with Norwegian, then London to Milan with a regional budget airline

 In July 2018, I flew back to the U.S. from Southeast Asia using Singapore Airlines.

 Once I reached U.S. soil, however, it was much cheaper to fly with American Airlines.

 Not only that, but when searching for a flight from Kuala Lumpur to Kansas City, the price was drastically higher than a flight from Kuala Lumpur to Chicago.

 From Chicago, American Airlines offered a flight to Kansas City that matched my budget much better, and the technique saved me over $200.

 Have you experienced a flight delay?
 Check this article on “How to Claim Flight Delay Compensation” from SkyRefund.

 Sign Up for Cheap Airfare Newsletters

-In 2019, airfare around the world is projected to increase by 2.6 percent.
-That’s a pretty substantial increase when booking roundtrip international flights.
+In 2019, airfare around the world was projected to increase by 2.6 percent.
+That's a pretty substantial increase when booking roundtrip international flights.